Updated:

 1457 BC: The destruction of Hatshepsut’s evidence

 Immediately after the death of Hatshepsut, Thutmosis III moved with speed to destroy any evidence of a female Pharaoh.
-As mentioned before, before Hatshepsut became a pharaoh a section Egyptians were uncomfortable with the idea of a female Pharaoh10.
+As mentioned before, before Hatshepsut became a pharaoh a section Egyptians were uncomfortable with the idea of a female Pharaoh.
 Therefore, after Hatshepsut died, Thutmosis III was under immense pressure to wipe out any evidence related to a female Pharaoh.
 Historians believe that Thutmosis III had no personal vendetta against Hatshepsut, but he hated the idea of her being a Pharaoh.

 Defaced Hatshepsut’s statute

-Image 9: Defaced Hatshepsut’s statute
+Image 9: Defaced Hatshepsut’s statute.

 1903: The location of Hatshepsut’s remains